alpha-tango-kilo/gha-artifact-name/README.md

 **Generate pleasing artifact names that match the workflow & run**

-For example, [this run](https://github.com/GloriousEggroll/proton-ge-custom/actions/runs/7457239085) would generate the artifact name `proton-ge-custom release#42`, because it is the fourty-second run of the `release.yml` workflow in the `proton-ge-custom` repository.
+For example, [this build of Proton GE](https://github.com/GloriousEggroll/proton-ge-custom/actions/runs/7457239085) would generate the artifact name `proton-ge-custom release#42`, because it is the fourty-second run of the `release.yml` workflow in the `proton-ge-custom` repository.
 Naturally, certain elements of this name can be adjusted through [configuration](#all-your-options)

 ## Why does this exist?